enkidevs/curriculum/python/functional-programming/sum-all-map-functions/the-map-built-in.md

 This allows us to avoid imperative programming, often resulting in more easily legible code.

-In the functional programming style[1], we can achieve the previous code with:
+In the functional programming style[1], we can achieve the previous code[2] with:

 ```python
 def addTwo(x):